cilium/cilium/Documentation/cmdref/cilium-agent.md

       --envoy-log string                                     Path to a separate Envoy log file, if any --exclude-local-address strings                        Exclude CIDR from being recognized as local address --fixed-identity-mapping map                           Key-value for the fixed identity mapping which allows to use reserved label for fixed identities (default map[])
-      --flannel-master-device string                         Installs a BPF program to allow for policy enforcement in the given network interface.
-Allows to run Cilium on top of other CNI plugins that provide networking, e.g. flannel, where for flannel, this value should be set with 'cni0'.
-[EXPERIMENTAL]
-      --flannel-uninstall-on-exit                            When used along the flannel-master-device flag, it cleans up all BPF programs installed when Cilium agent is terminated.
       --force-local-policy-eval-at-source                    Force policy evaluation of all local communication at the source endpoint (default true)
       --gops-port int                                        Port for gops server to listen on (default 9890) -h, --help                                                 help for cilium-agent